AbuTaher003/LangChain-insights/day-05_LangChain_models.md

 Welcome!
 Here are the key resources to help you understand and use this project:

 - **📝 Detailed Notes:**
-  Find my handwritten and typed notes here on [Google Drive]().
+  Find my handwritten and typed notes here on [Notes]().

 - **💻 Complete Code:**
   All the tutorial source code is hosted in this GitHub repository.
-You can explore or download it from [GitHub Code Repository]().
+You can explore or download it from [Codes]().

 ---